BryceEWatson/marlow/README.md

       return this.initialServerSyncPromise;
   },
   ```
-  Whenever App.getLocation is called, the locationService is called, and the response is used to update the state object.
+  Whenever `App.getLocation` is called, the `locationService` is called, and the response is used to update the state object.

 13. In AppState.js, let's initialize the AppState method and set our default values.
-Remove
+Replace

   ```js
   this.name = state.name || 'World';